telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-implement-and-use-custom-ireportresolver.md

 	1. Even if you use your own IReportResolver implementation you can still fallback to the default IReportResolver implementations as shown in the following walkthrough.

-3. Steps to implement and use custom IReportResolver with fallback mechanism:
+3. __Steps to implement and use custom IReportResolver with fallback mechanism__

 	1. Add to your IReportResolver implementation a constructor with parameter IReportDocument parentResolver.
 Then use the parentResolver if the custom report resolving mechanism fails.